 SEE: New employee checklist and default access policy (TechRepublic Premium)

 By providing up-to-date data on salary averages for different industries and even specific positions, compensation benchmarking tools can help HR teams compare their salary offers to the market rate to ensure they offer competitive wages.
 In this guide, learn about some of the best compensation benchmarking tools available today and how they can help your recruitment and hiring efforts.

 A key part of finding the right candidate for any role is offering an attractive salary that works for both the company and the candidate.
 The best compensation benchmarking tools can help you and your candidates get on the same page regarding salary expectations.

 These tools provide data on salaries in your area, considering factors such as experience, cost of living and benefits.
 You can then adjust the salaries you offer according to your own needs and business goals.

-With that knowledge in mind, here are some of the best compensation benchmarking tools for 2023:
+With that knowledge in mind, here are some of the best compensation benchmarking tools: